durkeepk/website/content/home/about.md

 # About Me

 I'm a doctoral student studying individual differences and evolutionary psychology in the Buss Lab at UT Austin.
-I spend most of my time thinking about and researching the psychological underpinnings of human social status and hierarchy negotiation.
+I spend most of my time thinking about and researching the psychological underpinnings of human social status and hierarchy navigation.
 In my spare time, I play music and do outdoorsy stuff.